vgycsk/iOSApp/week4/README.md

 (Sample of your weekly project submission README)

-This is an iOS demo application for twitter App [RottenTomatoes API](https://dev.twitter.com/rest/public).
+This is an iOS demo application for twitter App [Twitter API](https://dev.twitter.com/rest/public).

 Time spent: 25 hours spent in total